tsholofelo-mokheleli/ACIS-2023-New-Zealand/Guide.md

    c. **Ensemble Techniques:** Utilize ensemble methods like Random Forest or Boosting algorithms, which can handle class imbalance effectively.

-   d. **Algorithm-specific Methods:** Certain algorithms, like XGBoost or LightGBM, have parameters or techniques specifically designed to handle class imbalance.
+   d. **Algorithm-specific Methods:** Certain algorithms, like XGBoost or LightGBM, have specific parameters or techniques to handle class imbalance.

 2. **Split Dataset:** Split your mental health dataset into training and testing sets.
 Ensure that the class distribution remains imbalanced in the training set, as this reflects real-world scenarios.